oxen-io/session-file-server-old/README.md

 #Upstream integration

 It can work as a back up to the main App.net.
 So while App.net is running everything could feel like one network.
-In the worst-case scenario where App.net goes away forever, altapi would serve as a backup for preserving the community and allowing people to use former App.net apps, now with altapi.
+In the worst-case scenario where App.net goes away forever, AltAPI would serve as a backup for preserving the community and allowing people to use former App.net apps, now with altapi.

 A local AltAPI account can be linked with an App.net account.
 All locally created posts can be cross posted to App.net.
 All App.net created posts can be streaming into our data source and out to clients, ensuring seemless two way posting between the networks on a per user basis.